 In contrast, the main.avm partition is intended for user applications.
-Currently, the main.avm partition starts at address 0x210000 for thin images or 0x250000 for images with Elixir modules, and it is to that location to which application developers should flash their application AVM files.
+Currently, the main.avm partition starts at address 0x210000, and it is to that location to which application developers should flash their application AVM files.

 The AtomVM search path for BEAM modules starts in the main.avm partition and falls back to boot.avm.
 Users should not have a need to override any functionality in the boot.avm partition, but if necessary, a BEAM module of the same name in the main.avm partition will be loaded instead of the version in the boot.avm partition.